AMIS-Services/sig-javascript-tooling/README.md

 [15, 5]: Insert `····`
 [16, 1]: Insert `··`
 ````
-This means you have successfully add prettier to your project, but wait how do we say to prettier it should also format your files based on your options.
-Add in your `package.json` a new command called prettier and set it to "prettier": "prettier --config ./package.json --write \"./src/*.tsx\"".
-And add to a new prop called object and use the same configuration set in your tslint.json.
-This will run Prettier with the configurations in package.json and it will check and format all files in your src folder which have the .tsx extension.
+This means you have successfully add Prettier to your project, but wait how do we say to prettier it should also format your files based on your options.
+Add in your `package.json` a new command called `prettier` and set it to `"prettier --config ./package.json --write \"./src/*.tsx\""`.
+And add a property called `prettier`.
+This is an object and set it same the same configuration set under prettier in your tslint.json.
+You need just the options not the whole array!.
+This will run Prettier with the configurations in package.json and it will check and format all files in your src folder which have the .tsx or .ts extension.
 NOTE!
-We had to add the same configuration to our package.json.
-That's because prettier can't read your tslint.json file.
+We had to add the configuration to our package.json, because Prettier can't read your tslint.json file.

 ### EditorConfig

 We have linting, we have formatting, but wait!
 Each developer has its own favorite IDE or editor and each editor has a different format style.
-Which will format your code as you type.
+Which will format your code as you type or save.
 This is where an EditorConfig comes in.
 An EditorConfig helps maintain consistent codig for multiple developers working on the same project across various editors and IDEs.
 The EditorConfig consists of a set of codings styles which helps a editor to adhere to the defined styles.

 The editorConfig can look like the following: